TNF inhibitor: Paradoxical psoriasis

-Despite their good safety profile, one of the common adverse events and side effects associated with TNF-α inhibitors is the occurrence of paradoxical psoriasis.
-Paradoxical psoriasis is defined as the development of psoriatic lesions or as an exacerbation of pre-existent psoriatic lesions, in patients with or without a prior history of psoriasis, while undergoing treatment with TNF-α inhibitors, such as infliximab, adalimumab, and etanercept for their underlying inflammatory disease.
-The first case of paradoxical psoriasis induced by TNF-α inhibitors was reported in a patient suffering from inflammatory bowel disease.
-Subsequently, an increasing number of cases were reported in IBD cohorts and in patients suffering from other chronic immune-mediated inflammatory diseases such as rheumatoid arthritis.
-This increase was positively correlated with the increasing use of TNF-α inhibitors.
+Despite their good safety profile, one of the reported side effects of TNF-α inhibitors is the occurrence of paradoxical psoriasis; defined as the development of psoriatic lesions or as an exacerbation of pre-existent lesions, in patients with or without a prior history of psoriasis, while undergoing treatment with TNF-α inhibitors, such as infliximab, adalimumab, and etanercept for their underlying inflammatory disease.
+The first case of paradoxical psoriasis induced by TNF-α inhibitors was reported in a patient with inflammatory bowel disease.
+Since then, an increasing number of cases have been reported in IBD cohorts and in patients suffering from other chronic immune-mediated inflammatory diseases such as rheumatoid arthritis.
+This increase is positively correlated with the increasing use of TNF-α inhibitors.
 The rates of paradoxical psoriasis reported across observational studies range from 2% to 5%, with higher rates observed in female patients.
-The time to onset from induction therapy can range anywhere from a few days to a few months; with the most common clinical presentations being pustular psoriasis, plaque psoriasis and guttate psoriasis, with nail and scalp involvement.
-Moreover, some patients may experience more than one type of lesion and/or have lesions across multiple locations.
+The time to onset from induction can range anywhere from a few days to a few months.
+The most common clinical presentations being pustular psoriasis, plaque psoriasis and guttate psoriasis, with nail and scalp involvement.
+Some patients may experience more than one type of lesion and/or have lesions across multiple locations.

 Anti-TNF agents in nature

 TNF or its effects are inhibited by several natural compounds, including curcumin (a compound present in turmeric), and catechins (in green tea).
 Cannabidiol and Echinacea purpurea also seem to have anti-inflammatory properties through inhibition of TNF-α production, although this effect may be mediated through cannabinoid CB_{1} or CB_{2} receptor-independent effects.

-5-HT_{2A} receptor agonists have also been shown to have potent inhibitory effects on TNF-α, including psilocybin found in many species of mushrooms.
+5-HT_{2A} receptor agonists as well as sigma-1 receptor agonists have also been shown to have potent inhibitory effects on TNF-α, including psilocybin found in many species of mushrooms and DMT found in a wide variety of plants.

 Thymoquinone, a compound found in the flower Nigella sativa, has been studied for possible TNF-α inhibition and related benefits for autoimmune disorder treatment.